Supelion/Supelion/README.md

     Developing my Discord bot

-I have a goal of making as much open-source software possible, because **fuck writing your own code.**
+I have a goal of making as much open-source software possible.